Washington Homestead Law Changes in 2021

 The homestead exemption applies to real or personal property that is used by the debtor as their residence.
 The homestead exemption also applies if a dependent of the owner uses the property as their residence.
 Particularly given the amount of money at stake when a debtor in a bankruptcy case is claiming a homestead exemption to protect real or personal property, it is highly recommended that the individual seek the advice of an experienced bankruptcy attorney prior to filing a bankruptcy case.

 Certain conditions need to be met to able to use the full amount of the county median value for the homestead exemption.
-If the debtor did not acquire the real property at least 1215 days prior to the bankruptcy filing, the debtor is not entitled to the fill amount of the exemption based upon the county valuation but instead is limited to a maximum of $170,360.
-However, if the debtor sold a previous residence in Washington state and applied the proceeds to the new residence less than 1215 days ago, the debtor should be able to use the Washington bankruptcy exemption (based upon the median value of the county).
+If the debtor did not acquire the real property at least 1215 days prior to the bankruptcy filing, the debtor is not entitled to the full amount of the exemption based upon the county valuation but instead is limited to a maximum of $189,050 (this amount is adjusted every three years, with the next adjustment to occur on April 1, 2025).
+However, if the debtor sold a previous residence in Washington state and applied the proceeds to the new residence less than 1215 days ago, the debtor should be able to use the full Washington bankruptcy exemption (based upon the median value of the county), but the facts should be closely scrutinized by an experienced bankruptcy attorney prior to filing.
+In a 2022 decision in the Western District of Washington Bankruptcy Court, the Court ruled that a married couple filing a joint bankruptcy in which both debtors were owners of the home were able to double the federal cap, so the $189,050 cap would be $378,100 in equity.

 In addition to the requirement of acquiring the property at least 1215 days ago, the Washington homestead exemption may be limited in certain cases in which the debtor was convicted a felony, securities fraud, or due to “any criminal act, intentional tort, or willful or reckless misconduct that caused serious physical injury or death to another individual in the preceding 5 years”.
 11 U.S.C. §522(q).

 Example 1: The debtor moved to Washington on January 1, 2020 and purchased real property as their residence in Pierce County on that same date and then filed for bankruptcy on June 1, 2021.
-The debtor would not be able to use the Washington exemption of $424,300 because they acquired the property less than 1215 days ago.
-The debtor also would not be able to use the Washington exemptions (the lower amount of $170,360) and would be limited to either the federal exemptions or the state exemptions from the state they relocated from depending on the state.
-Potentially, the debtor would be limited to the federal homestead exemption of $25,150 if single (as of 2021 laws), or possibly no homestead exemption whatsoever if the debtor is not allowed to use the federal exemptions.
+The debtor would not be able to use the Washington exemption because the debtor has not lived in Washington for at least two years.
+The debtor would be limited to either the federal exemptions or the state exemptions from the state they relocated from depending on the state.
+Potentially, the debtor would be limited to the federal homestead exemption, or possibly no homestead exemption whatsoever if the debtor is not allowed to use the federal exemptions.
 This issue can become very complicated and requires a careful analysis prior to filing.

 Example 2: The debtor moved to Washington on June 1, 2018 and purchased real property as their residence in Pierce County on the same date and then filed for bankruptcy on June 1, 2021.
 The debtor would be able to use the Washington exemptions, including the Washington homestead exemption, because they resided in Washington at least two continuous years prior to the bankruptcy filing.
-However, the debtor did not satisfy the requirement of acquiring the real property at least 1215 days before the bankruptcy filing and would be limited to an exemption of $170,360.
+However, the debtor did not satisfy the requirement of acquiring the real property at least 1215 days before the bankruptcy filing and would be limited to an exemption of $189,050 (or double that amount the debtors are married filing a joint bankruptcy and if both debtors own the real property).